![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 -

-Tip: Get the IRCTC app...
-Download the IRCTC Rail Connect app onto your smartphone from the Google or Apple app store.
+Tip: Download the IRCTC app for your phone.
+Download the IRCTC Rail Connect app for iPhone (if it's available in your region, it may not be) or IRCTC Rail Connect app for Android onto your phone.
 You'll probably find you can't buy tickets with overseas credit cards using the app, but tickets bought online at the IRCTC website will show up in the app and can be shown to the conductor.
 You can check train times, and see the current status of your booking if you are waitlisted or RAC.
 Feedback appreciated.
+I recommend some other apps that are available outside India in the travel tips section.

 -